feminist-lawyer-judge's

 From the 1960’s till today, Amy befriends, loves and represents a wide slice of America, all the time returning to her first encounter with the justice system following the 1970 rape of a friend.

-Amy’s lifelong search for racial and sexual justice is now a one woman show that will debut at fringe festivals in Washington DC and Minnesota in the summer of 2024.
+Amy’s lifelong search for racial and sexual justice is now a one woman show that debuted at fringe festivals in Washington DC and Minnesota in the summer of 2024 and at a Marsh Rising in December 2024.
+It was then performed at the Phoenicia Playhouse in upstate New York in May 2025.

 The at times humorous and at times deadly serious show begins in Berkeley in the early 1970’s during second wave feminism.
 Amy finds her identity as a lesbian feminist, ultimately goes to law school to fight for women’s rights, then represents coal miners and battered women in Appalachia before returning to California to open a lesbian feminist law practice.
 She is representing women who had been sexually harassed – pre-Anita Hill – but keeps seeing all sides of things, becomes an administrative judge and founds a law firm to do impartial investigations of harassment and discrimination.
 She adopts two children – both biracial - and experiences racism up close and personal.